 Although bees are crucial to an enduring and balanced ecosystem, they can be a significant danger when they set up hives close to your home or business in Freeport.
 If you regularly see or hear bees at your location, chances are they are too close for comfort.
-A pest control inspection from Loves Wildlife Removal and Pest Control, LLC professionals is the first step to safeguarding your Freeport property and the people on it from a potentially harmful bee infestation.
+A pest control inspection from Loves Wildlife Removal and Pest Control professionals is the first step to safeguarding your Freeport property and the people on it from a potentially harmful bee infestation.

 Bees On Your Property?

 The distinctive hum of bees that are busy at work and the presence of hives or nests are obvious signs that bees have set up a colony on your property.
 Look for ground nesting colonies that have excavated small areas of dirt or soil near to the nest entrance.
 Tiny holes approximately 12mm in diameter or larger on a standing structure are the indications of the presence of carpenter bees.
 Bees that have taken up permanent residence within the walls of your home or business in Freeport require immediate attention.

 Loves Wildlife Removal and Pest Control is experienced with controlling and removing handling several species of bees including: